core-wg/core-problem-details/draft-ietf-core-problem-details.md

 diagnostic/debugging procedures involving humans).

-{{fig-example-custom-with-uri}} shows an example (in CBOR diagnostic notation) of a custom extension using a URI as `custom-problem-detail-entries` key.
+{{fig-example-custom-with-uri}} shows an example (in CBOR diagnostic notation) of a custom extension using a (made-up) URI as `custom-problem-detail-entries` key.

 ~~~ cbor-diag
 {